treeverse/lakeFS/docs/architecture/sizing-guide.md

 Since the PostgreSQL instance is expected to hold a very small dataset (at 500k, expected dataset size is `150MiB (for 100k records) * 5 = 750MiB`).
-To ensure we have enough RAM to hold this, we'll need 3 GiB of RAM, so a very moderate Aurora instance `db.t3.large` (2 vCPUs and 8 GB of RAM) will be more than enough.
+To ensure we have enough RAM to hold this, we'll need 3 GiB of RAM, so a very moderate Aurora instance `db.t3.large` (2 vCPUs, 8 GB RAM) will be more than enough.
 An equivalent database instance on GCP or Azure should give similar results.

 <img src="../assets/img/reference_arch1.png" alt="ML and Research lakeFS reference architecture"/>